Illustration by Adeline Pericart

 ‘Can I go back to the ward now?
 I lead an exciting and vibrant life there’

-Dennis Potter’s 1986 is a masterpiece of dramatic writing.
+Dennis Potter’s 1986 Tv show is a masterpiece of dramatic writing.
 It tells the tale of the physical and mental decay of a writer of detective fiction, who suffers from psoriatic arthropathy (a severe form of inflammatory arthritis) and is bedridden in a hospital.
 He fantasises his latest novel in an effort to deal with his illness, while at the same time dealing with his traumatic childhood memories.
 The Singing Detective has a skilfully crafted, multi-temporal narrative that constantly shifts between three layers: A burns victim hospital bed in the 1980s (reality); a childhood traumatic incident in London in the 1930s (memory); and a film-noir detective in the 1940s (fantasy).
 With a wonderful central performance by Michael Gambon underpinned by Potter’s brilliant, literary writing and mastery of form, The Singing Detective is a towering achievement in television drama.

-Deadwood, South Dakota is a grubby hell-like illegal settlement in the 1870s in a west truly wild, populated by every manner of oddball, misfit and bandit, all out to fill their pockets after a huge gold strike.
+Deadwood, South Dakota is a grubby hell-like illegal settlement in the 1870s in a wild West truly wild, populated by every manner of oddball, misfit and bandit, all out to fill their pockets after a huge gold strike.
 The series traces how a civilisation is formed evolving from the vacuum of chaos into a structured organisation.
 Playing with fact and fiction, the series introduces historical figures into the narrative and sets up its own narrative world – a world of law searching for order.
 Written by Ian Milch, Deadwood is a rich tapestry of tension and rivalry that exists to torment the building of a community.
-It’s multi-layered themes are expertly juggled.
+Its multi-layered themes are expertly juggled.
 Often brutal, the series is blessed with fearless writing and boasts an outstanding ensemble cast.
 The sharp dialogue provides some sparkling moments and bullets of wicked humour, and in Ian McShane’s Al Swearengen has provided television with one of its most memorable monsters.
 Deadwood is a compelling piece of drama that often feels like a foul-mouthed Shakespeare drinking whisky while writing a Western.